pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

 Compiled Autograd addresses certain limitations of AOTAutograd
 --------------------------------------------------------------
-1. Graph breaks in the forward lead to graph breaks in the backward
+1. Graph breaks in the forward pass lead to graph breaks in the backward pass:

 .. code:: python